-Because we believe true sustainable impact will happen at scale when everyone is included.
+We believe any real impact will only happen at scale, when everyone is included.

 Where the Shine Index started

-At product-level, AIM (Adore Me Impact Matrix) looks at a fabric’s sustainability attributes as well as recycling practices, waste prevention techniques, water consumption and the use of chemicals involved in the manufacturing of that product.
+At product-level, AIM (the Adore Me Impact Matrix) looks at a fabric’s sustainability attributes as well as recycling practices, waste prevention techniques, water consumption and the use of chemicals involved in the manufacturing of that product.

 AIM is not perfect.
-It focuses on the impact of the last stage of manufacturing in the supply chain and fails to fully account for the environmental impact of raw materials -- which represent a significant portion of a garment’s environmental impact.
+It focuses on the environmental impact of the last stage of a product's manufacturing and fails to fully account for the environmental impact of raw materials used in production -- which represent a significant portion of a garment’s environmental impact.
 AIM also failed to account for manufacturers' energy management, at factory level.

 Behind the Shine Index